You are listening to the Sean Hannity radio show podcast.

 He let his guard down.

-He would not give me.
+He was, in a way, I felt a vulnerability he would not give me.

-And after we shot it, we kind of collectively said, Look, we don't want to do this to influence the election.
+And after we shot it, we kind of collectively said, look, we don't want to do this to influence the election.

 It wasn't meant to be a partisan thing, and we chose not to air it.